 What I like about these skirts is the evident thought and creativity embedded in them.
 And I'm sure that if you have a particular pattern in mind, you can get a "custom" skirt to enjoy on your next hiking adventure!

-Not having worn a skirt (yet) on a hiking trail, I can't chime in on the pros and cons.
+Not having worn a skirt (yet) on a hiking trail, I can't chime in on the relative merits of the pros and cons.

 That's why I'm inviting you to do so!